-In this post, I share which lip balms are gluten-free and which are not.
-While some mainstream brands may be free from gluten, the one brand that is always gluten-free is Red Apple’s Lip Balm.
-Use my exclusive code GOODFORYOUGF to get 20 percent off any purchase at Red Apple.
+In this post, I share 16 gluten-free lip balm brands, many of which are celiac-friendly.
+I also detail what some mainstream brands – like ChapStick and Burt’s Bees – say about gluten.
+One gluten-free lip balm brand that I always trust is Red Apple’s Lip Balm.
+Use my exclusive coupon code GOODFORYOUGF to get 20 percent off any purchase at Red Apple.
 Please see my disclosures.

 Are you concerned that your favorite lip balm brand may contain gluten, a protein found in wheat, rye, barley, and sometimes oats?

 I’ve suffered from dry lips my whole life.
-I discovered this is common in people with celiac disease, likely due to nutritional deficiencies caused by damage to the small intestine.
+I discovered dry lips are common in people with celiac disease, likely due to nutritional deficiencies caused by damage to the small intestine.

 Ingredients to Avoid in Lip Balms

-However, there are also many not-so-obvious gluten-containing ingredients hidden in lip balms (and other cosmetics), including but not limited to the following:
+There are also many not-so-obvious gluten-containing ingredients hidden in lip balms that should be avoided, including:

 - Avena sativa (oat bran)